George I (Miskito): Population

-Political Developments during his Reign
+Political developments during his reign

 One of the tensions within the Miskito domain was that between the Zambu and Tawira, since the Zambus controlled the north and west (primarily in modern-day Honduras) and were vigorously pushing their authority southward into Tawira domains (which lay mostly in today's Nicaragua).
 This pattern was resisted by Dilson, who was the Admiral and thus controlled the extreme southern parts of the Miskito domain.
 In June 1769 the Zambu Admiral, Israel Sella, warned the king that Dilson's brother, Jaspar Hall along with two "Mosquito men" named John Chord and Vizer visited the Spanish at Cartago and received gifts as a part of a plan to displace the English from the shore.
 Spanish officials declared that Dilson was the "governor of the Miskito nation."
 Dilson also involved Briton, the Governor, who also controlled a Tawira population, in his cause.

 At the same time, Tempest, the Zambu General traveled to England attempt to persuade the king of England to separate the administration of the English living in Central America from Jamaica, a move which led George to believe he was plotting his overthrow.
 The threat was sufficient that George sought aid from both Dilson and Briton, but only Briton agreed to assist him.

 George also gave many generous land grants to Englishmen to establish plantations.
 He gave many around Black River, their largest settlement, but also gave them around Bluefields, which was in land ruled by the Tawira Admiral, a definite move to establish his authority throughout the Miskito Kingdom.
 Among these grants were ones given to Dr Charles Irwin, who sought the assistance of Olaudah Equiano to recruit slaves in 1776.
 In exchange, the Tawira Admiral, Dilson II continued negotiations with the Spanish.

 The Miskito Kingdom and the American Revolution

 Perhaps as a result of the earlier negotiations undertaken by Tempest, George visited Jamaica in 1774 to place his kingdom under the "sovereignty of his Majesty" the king of England, and received gifts in exchange.
-He is said to have sent the king of England a barrel of soil from the Miskito Kingdom and promised to supply 5,000 fighters to the English suppress any revolt that might break out in North America.
+He is said to have sent the king of England a barrel of soil from the Miskito Kingdom and promised to supply 5,000 fighters to the English to suppress any revolt that might break out in North America.